 Looking back, Chris says it is now clear to him that he unwittingly cemented a career trajectory in archaeology in 1992 when he purchased a 1979 VW Bus.
 Transportation, office, sleeping quarters, dining room — perfect for all those years of chasing archaeology projects across California, Nevada, and Oregon.
 He is extremely fortunate to have settled on the Central Coast of California and be active in the archaeological community by being a member of SLOCAS, the base archaeologist at Vandenberg AFB, and by maintaining many of those archaeology friendships established way back when he was driving that old VW Bus.

 Ann Munns joined the SLOCAS board in 2012.
-A native of Iowa, Ann earned a B.A. in Biology and Anthropology at the University of Northern Iowa and an M.A. in Anthropology (Archaeology Emphasis) at UC Santa Barbara.
-Since 1999 she has worked for Applied EarthWorks, Inc. in Lompoc and now serves as Manager and Senior Archaeologist/Laboratory Director.
+A native of Iowa, Ann earned her BA in biology and anthropology at the University of Northern Iowa and her MA in anthropology (archaeology emphasis) at UC Santa Barbara.
+She is a Registered Professional Archaeologist and Managing Principal for Applied EarthWorks, Inc. in Lompoc, where she has worked since 1999.